 Armstrong is a graduate of St. Olaf College and earned advanced degrees at the University of Illinois and Michigan State University.
 He is editor of a multicultural choral series for earthsongs Publications and co-editor of the revised St. Olaf Choral Series for Augsburg Fortress Publishers.
 In June 1998, he began his tenure as founding conductor of the Oregon Bach Festival Stangeland Family Youth Choral Academy.
-Active nationally and internationally as a guest conductor and lecturer, he has been featured as a clinician at the Fourth, Eighth and Ninth World Symposia on Choral Music.
+Active nationally and internationally as a guest conductor and lecturer, he has been featured as a clinician at the Fourth, Eighth, Ninth, and Tenth World Symposia on Choral Music.
 In 2006, Baylor University announced that Anton Armstrong was selected from a field of 118 distinguished nominees to receive the Robert Foster Cherry Award for Great Teaching.
 In 2009 he received The Distinguished Alumni Award from Michigan State University.
 In 2013, Armstrong received the Saltzman Award from the Oregon Bach Festival.
 The Festival's highest honor, the Saltzman Award is given to individuals who have provided exceptional levels of leadership to the organization.

-An educator as well as a composer, Shawn Crouch currently serves as the newly appointed John S. and James L. Knight Foundation founding director of the Miami Choral Academy, a tuition-free program that creates a Little League-type network of choral ensembles for children in underserved communities of Miami-Dade County.
-Crouch has also served on the music faculty at the Walden School for Young Musicians and the Hunter College Campus School in New York City.
-He has worked closely with the Center for Music-In-Education where he conducted portfolio research and assessment with Lyle Davidson and Larry Scripp.
-His article “Learning Through Music Portfolios in Elementary Education” was published by the Journal for Learning Through Music.
+An educator as well as a composer, Shawn Crouch has served as the Founding Director of Seraphic Fire’s Miami Choral Academy, a tuition-free program that creates a little league-type network of choral ensembles for children in underserved communities of Miami-Dade County.
+Shawn Crouch has also served on the music faculty at the Walden School for Young Musicians, and the Hunter College Campus School in New York City.

 Joy Douglass is a former faculty member at Boston University’s School of Music.
 She holds a doctorate in music education from the University of Michigan, a master’s in music education from Columbia University, and a bachelor of science degree in music education from the State University of New York at Potsdam.
 Douglass has taught music in numerous public schools, most recently at Newton Public Schools in Massachusetts.
 From 1979-84 she served as conductor of the Harvard Medical School Madrigal Singers.
 She was organist/choir director at United Parish of Auburndale for over 20 years and is currently director of children’s music there.